 THE POSITIVE: First, the art is great and very easy to look at; expressions are spot-on and coloring is professional.
 Second, the artist, Shinga, is an incredibly good speller, which makes me want to send her presents and praise her; none of those frequent typos and sloppy sentences here, guys--I think I only saw one the whole time I was reading!
 But lastly, the characters and content are so readable and enjoyable!
 Nothing is safe: The comic makes fun of geeks, Twilight, dating, girl life, bad movies, and probably your mom.

-THE NEGATIVE: Updates are inconsistent, but hey, Shinga has a life.
-Some of the links on the page don't go anywhere--FAQ, Links, Fanart, there are spaces for them but no content.
-Otherwise, there's really not much to complain about except that occasionally I got tired of the page's big joke being Malory killing/maiming someone annoying.
+THE NEGATIVE: There's really not much to complain about except that occasionally I got tired of the page's big joke being Malory killing/maiming someone annoying.
 Very minor complaint, though, 'cause Mal's temper IS a necessary component of the setup.

 THE NEGATIVE: The day-to-day life thing does get a little bit tiring once in a while--people do mope and not actually figure anything out and leave things unresolved quite a lot (though that's kind of true-to-life in a way), and as a person who doesn't watch a lot of movies I don't get MOST of their movie-related references and jokes.
 (I think those aspects of it are for the "movie people," and that's fine and dandy; never said my "negative" listings were objective!)
 I had trouble sometimes keeping up with all the histories and relationships of the full (large) cast, though the author does try to link references to previous strips to help you remember why this might be happening.
 It's not bad; it's just kinda confusing sometimes.